GATB/bcalm/README.md

 # BCALM 2

-BCALM 2 is a bioinformatics software for constructing the de Bruijn graph of sequencing data.
+BCALM 2 is a bioinformatics software for constructing the compacted de Bruijn graph of sequencing data.

 This repository is the new, parallel version of the BCALM software.
 It is using a new algorithm, and is implemented using the GATB library.